maisieccino/maisie-site/frontend/src/pages/coffee-map.md

 ---
-layout: ../layouts/main.astro
+layout: ../layouts/md.astro
+title: Coffee Map
 ---
-# Coming soon

 A map of the coffee places I love around the world.